 Online Education Building.
-Located at 310 N. 10th, this building houses the offices of the online education program.
+Located at 310 N. 10th, this building houses the offices of the Online Campus including the Testing Center.

 Owens Soccer Stadium.
 Named for R. Marvin Owens in recognition of his service to the College as a board member since 1975.
 Renovated in 2005.